cpske/ISP/type-hints/introduction.md

 {'x': <class 'int'>, 'return': <class 'int'>}
 ```

-Using these, IDEs and static type checkers like `mypy` can help you check for
-type issues before actual run-time.
+Compare the above with the untyped code below.

-In comparison with the bare bones functions below, that you're not really sure
+In the code below, you're not really sure what the function does.
-what the function does, the above surely is an improvement without too much effort.

 ```python
 def catch_all(*args, **kwargs):